 Maine Coons are known to be a unique jovial and talkative cat breed.
 They produce several noise variations to notify their owners of their different requirements.

 But do they purr?
 The simple answer is yes!

 Maine Coon cats purr when they are:

 - Getting Attention

 You may be wondering what a purring sound is or wondering whether you have heard it or not.

-Animal researchers explain a purring sound like one which is triggered by a cat’s brain, where the brain then sends a message to the laryngeal muscles.
+Animal researchers explain a purring sound like one that is triggered by a cat’s brain, where the brain then sends a message to the laryngeal muscles.
 This muscle then vibrates, producing the purring sound.

-The vibrations are so intense and at a high frequency of 100 plus oscillations.
+The vibrations are so intense and at a high frequency of 100-plus oscillations.

 Some cat owners and breeders argue that Maine Coon do not purr, but this is absolutely a misconception because Maine Coon cats definitely purr!